Alfredo Cospito: Hunger-striking Italian anarchist moved amid protests

 Italian Prime Minister Giorgia Meloni has said her government will not be intimidated by the threats of violence.

-Justice Minister Carlo Nordio said on Tuesday that the wave of violence and vandalism in recent days proved a link continued to exist between Cospito and other anarchists and "that would tend to justify maintaining the 41 bis".
+Justice Minister Carlo Nordio said on Tuesday that the wave of violence and vandalism in recent days proved a link continued to exist between Cospito and other anarchists and "that would tend to justify maintaining the 41bis".

 Protests against his incarceration have included attacks against Italian diplomats in Germany, Spain and Greece as well as in South America.
 Threatening letters containing bullets have been sent to officials.

-In the most serious attack targeted the car of senior diplomat Susanna Schlein was destroyed by a petrol bomb in Athens in early December.
+In the most serious attack, the car of senior diplomat Susanna Schlein was destroyed by a petrol bomb in Athens in early December.

 Several cars were set alight in Rome and Milan in further incidents on Monday night.